dilipsingh1306/swiggy-config-server-data/README.md

 configuration properties without having to redeploy your applications.

 **Configure the Spring Cloud Config Server:**
-•	Git: The Config Server can be configured to store configuration properties in a Git repository.
+**Git:** The Config Server can be configured to store configuration properties in a Git repository.
 This is the most common way to configure the Config Server, as it allows you to version your configuration properties and easily roll back to a previous version if necessary.